 TGac editor: modify D0.4 P158L50-56, as follows

-After receiving the angle information, k and k, the beamformer reconstructs Vk using Equation (19-79).
-For SU-MIMO beamforming, the beamformer uses this Vk matrix as a steering matrix Qk.
-For MU-MIMO beamforming, the beamformer may calculate a steering matrix Qk= Qk,1, Qk,2, …, Qk,Nu using Vk,j and SNRj (1≤j≤Nu) in order to suppress crosstalk between participating beamformees.
+After receiving the angle information, k and k, the beamformer reconstructs Vk,j using Equation (19-79).
+For SU-MIMO beamforming, the beamformer uses this Vk,1 matrix as a steering matrix Qk.
+For MU-MIMO beamforming, the beamformer may calculate a steering matrix Qk= Qk,1, Qk,2, …, Qk,Nu using Vk,j and SNRk.j (1≤j≤Nu) in order to suppress crosstalk between participating beamformees.
 The method used by the beamformer to calculate the steering matrix Qk is implementation specific.